sourceduty/Road_Optimizer/README.md

 #

-This custom GPT is a good and simple example of AI-driven Road Optimization.
+This custom GPT is a good and simple example of AI-driven road optimization.
 Leveraging AI vision technology, Google has the remarkable opportunity to harness its extensive Street View data for immediate analysis.
 By scrutinizing this data in real-time, Google can enact transformative improvements in road quality, safety, and efficiency.
 This proactive approach not only enhances the overall user experience but also contributes significantly to the broader objective of creating smarter, safer, and more sustainable urban environments.

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.